10 Best Easy Hikes in Sedona [2025]

 If you would like to extend the hike, continue along the path to explore the rest of the Soldiers Pass Trail.

 The trailhead parking is limited.
-The gate opens at 8am and closes at 6pm, but there’s a nifty solution to the parking situation!
+The gate opens at 8am and closes at 6pm.

 The City of Sedona offers a free shuttle service that whisks you from a central park & ride location right to the trailhead.
-It operates Thursday through Sunday.
+It operates Thursday through Sunday during the high season.

 As experienced by Teresa of An Acre in the City